Considering a Computer Science Degree?

 After the introductory courses, students can then branch out and further develop their skills with a minimum of twelve hours of courses, including Java Programming II and C# Programming II.
 Also available are courses on software engineering and dynamic website building.

 The final set of a minimum of twelve credits are designed to synergize the information established by the previous courses in a more advanced fashion.
 Students will get the opportunity to take courses such as Building Dynamic Websites II, Operating Systems Theory, and Big Data Analytics.

-Along with these degree-oriented classes, the University of Advancing Technology requires a minimum of 28 credits in their core classes, which include internships, legal and ethical technological practices, and two Student Innovation Projects.
+Along with these degree-oriented classes, the University of Advancing Technology requires a minimum of 28 credits in their core classes, which include internships, legal and ethical technological practices, and Student Innovation Projects.

 Whoa.
 That sounds like a lot.